yemoalakija/DjangoBlog/README.md

 - ### When creating a Django project, it is highly advisable to deploy early, due to the compexities of the development process and the actual application

 So a text deployment was launch at the very early stage of the project to make sure that there's no any issues.
-And if there's issue, it'll can be easily tackled at early stage rather than waiting for the project to complete before deployment which would be cumbersome to debug.
+And if there's issue, it can be easily tackled at early stage rather than waiting for the project to complete before deployment which would be cumbersome to debug.

-1.

 # Credits